Oliver-RC/hampers/README.md

  ![Lucid Chart](https://github.com/Oliver-RC/hampers/blob/main/readme_assets/database-models.png)

  ### Manual Testing
   - Myself and three other family members tested the application.
 We used a checklist to check all pages loaded correctly with the content expected, the interactive elements worked as intended i.e. buttons, links etc, the forms submitted and authentication worked, payment system processed correctly and successful email sent.
-The manual tests throughly assess the code written in html, css, python and javascript.
+The manual tests thoroughly assess the code written in html, css, python and javascript.
 Please see the following manual tests checklist and outcome:
   ![Manual Test Checklist](https://github.com/Oliver-RC/hampers/blob/main/readme_assets/manual-testing.JPG)
   [Manual Test Link](https://github.com/Oliver-RC/hampers/blob/main/readme_assets/manual-testing-checklist.xlsx)
   - The devices used to test the application on were: